TheDan64/limonite/README.md

 limonite
 ========

-Attempt at writing a basic language compiler in rust.
-See readme for more info.
+[DanCardin](https://github.com/DanCardin) and I wanted to see if we could write a very basic language compiler in Rust.
+This is mostly for us to expand our knowledge of the new and exciting Rust programming language.

+At the moment we are looking into using flex, bison, and LLVM with Rust.